Teaching Assistant Level 2 Certificate

 Course Length

-You will complete the course within 7 months.
+You can usually complete the course within 10 months.

-You will be expected to attend classroom-based sessions every 2-3 weeks which will provide you with the underpinning knowledge to assist you to complete the qualification.
+There are 12-14 taught sessions every 2-3 weeks where you will be provided with the underpinning knowledge.
 You will also receive regular individual tutorials with your tutor.

 Attendance